ananthu2014/MNIST_and_Fashion-MNIST_Image-Classification/Assignment 1/README.md

  11) **plot_accuracy** : Function used to plot train and validation accuracy

- 12) **predict** : Function used to predict output value of test data and find the test accuracy and test error
+ 12) **predict** : Function used to predict output value of test data and find the test accuracy and test error in feed_forward_NN

  13) **neural_network** : This is the main function where the main function call is performed and also the sweep
       **HYPERPARAMETERS** :